RetiaLLC/S2-Nugget/README.md

 ## HID Attack Examples

 The S2 Nugget supports HID attacks!
-You can pretend to be a keyboard or mouse to send keystrokes or control the mouse.
+You can pretend to be a keyboard or mouse to send keystrokes or control mouse movements.

 To try out the HID attack examples, download the ZIP file here: https://github.com/HakCat-Tech/S2-Nugget/blob/main/HID_Examples.zip